Doctoral Students

 Aesthetics, adornments of the state, affect, infrastructures of citizenship, gender, belonging, temporality, mobility, urban spaces; Middle East, Arabian Peninsula, Indian Ocean, UAE

-Nationalism, race, ethnicity, and hybridity; identity and belonging; legibility; political and economic anthropology; migrant laborers, asylum seekers, and non-citizens; Middle East, Israel/Palestine, United States.
+Temporality; migration and exile; bureaucracy; nationalism, citizenship, and belonging; narrative, censorship, and silences; political and economic anthropology; anthropology of the state; migrant laborers, asylum seekers, and non-citizens; Middle East, Israel/Palestine, Eritrea.
 Skyler is affiliated with the Schusterman Center for Israel Studies.

-Gender, sexuality, and queerness in the Gulf; surveillance, space, and intimacy among the queer spaces in the Gulf.
+Oil, gender and masculinity in Qatar.
 Taha is affiliated with the Crown Center for Middle East Studies.

 Guanggun (Chinese bachelors), masculinity, media representation, cross-border marriages, oral history, visual and graphic anthropology